Black Rock (novel)

 Black Rock is a novel by Steve Harris published by Victor Gollancz in 1996.

 Plot summary

-Black Rock features a haunted house near Tintagel on the north coast of Cornwall.
+Black Rock is a novel which features a haunted house near Tintagel on the north coast of Cornwall.

 Reception

 Jonathan Palmer reviewed Black Rock for Arcane magazine, rating it a 7 out of 10 overall.
 Palmer comments that "Black Rock is not a masterpiece; the characters flatten out as the plot develops and I lost interest in their fate; but it is a good book.
 When Steve Harris masters combining good plots with convincing characterisation, he'll write some better books.
 He just hasn't quite perfected his craft yet."